nationalparkservice/DRR_Template/vignettes/HowToUseThisTemplate.md

 **R code chunks:**

-- `user-edited-parameters`.
+- `user_edited_parameters`.
 A series of parameters that are used in the creation of the DRR and may be re-used in metadata and associated data package construction.
 You will need to edit these parameters for each DRR.
   - `title`.
 The title of the Data Release Report.This will be converted to all upper case.
   - `reportNumber`.
 This is optional, and should _only_ be included if publishing in the semi-official DRR series.
   - `DRR_DSRefID`.
 This is the Data Store reference ID for the report.